jonathancardenas/sample-projects/.github/issue_bug_template2.md

-This is a bug template
+This is a bug template2